-That’s up to you and your budget.
-If you want to go with a full knife set and show off to your foodie friends your culinary prowess then go ahead and purchase a full-set and proudly display the set in your kitchen.
-Most home cooks will never take advantage of a full set but if budget and space is not a problem then go ahead and purchase the full set.
-As your cooking skills grow you different knife options may come in handy.
+If you want to go with a full knife set and show off your culinary prowess then go ahead and purchase a full set.
+Most home cooks will never take advantage of a full set but if budget and space are not a problem then purchase the full set.
+As your cooking skills grow the different knife options may come in handy.

 Kitchen Knife Care

-The way to steel the knife is to hold the blade against the steel at a 20 degree angle and draw the blade down towards the end of the steel.
+Hold the blade against the steel at a 20-degree angle and draw the blade down towards the end of the steel.
 Alternate both sides of the knife for a total of 6 or 7 passes.
-Try not to use too wide of an angle on the blade as this technique will further misalign the edge of the knife.
+Try not to use too wide of an angle on the blade or the edges will not align properly on the blade.

 Also, get yourself a good cutting board like the one depicted down below.
 This corkboard is inexpensive, easy to clean and stores conveniently upright in most home kitchen cabinets.

-Otherwise, I recommend a cutting board that has a hard surface such as acrylic or hard plastic.
-A hard cut resistant surface will not form deep grooves in the board where bacteria can grow and cause food contamination.
-I use a hard wood particle board that has rubber stoppers on the bottom to prevent from slipping while cutting.
+I recommend a cutting board that has a hard surface such as acrylic or hard plastic.
+A hard cut-resistant surface will not form deep grooves in the board where bacteria can grow and cause food contamination.
+I use hardwood particleboard that has rubber stoppers on the bottom to prevent slipping while cutting.

-Bottom Line: just spend the money on one good quality knife.
-You don’t need a whole knife set to prepare most recipes at home.
-There are plenty of knives on the market that should suit all budget and recipe requirements.
+Bottom Line: You don’t need a knife set to prepare basic recipes at home.
+There are plenty of quality chef knives that are budget-friendly and will do the job.

 I recommend a knife with a riveted handle